Annex C — Okyline Expression Language (Normative)

 Numeric abs, sqrt, floor, ceil, round, mod, pow, log, log10, toInt, toNum, toStr

-Aggregation sum, average, min, max, count, countAll, countIf
+Aggregation sum, average, min, max, count, countAll, countIf, sumIf, exists, notExists, map, filter

 Null Propagation